-- Attend (or participate remotely) key planning meetings with the master's project team or representatives.
+- Attend (or participate remotely in) key planning meetings with the master's project team or representatives.

 - Provide at least one main contact person who can represent the organization.

-- Attend the client fair (in January) to talk with students about your idea, attend final project presentation (April or December--International clients are not expected to attend).
+- Attend the client fair (in January) to talk with students about your idea, attend final project presentation (April 2016 - International clients are not expected to attend).